Fudan-iGEM/2023-wiki/docs/src/education.md

 - **Synthetic Biology: A New Technical Frontier**

-A dialogue with a bio-pharmaceutical expert delved into the potential and technical challenges of synthetic biology, with consensus emerging that it represents an emerging and promising technical frontier.
+A dialogue with a bio-pharmaceutical expert delved into the potential and technical challenges of synthetic biology, with consensus that synthetic biology represents an emerging and promising technical frontier.

 - **Conditional Support and Ethical Considerations**

-International friends from Australia expressed conditional support, emphasizing the importance of ethical considerations in the use of synthetic biology, reflecting sentiments like "it could be beneficial if applied judiciously" and "ethics are crucial."
+International friends from Australia expressed conditional support, emphasizing the importance of ethical considerations in the use of synthetic biology.

 - **Connecting Genetic Circuits to Building Foundations**

 Students majoring in civil engineering at Donghua University encountered synthetic biology for the first time and likened it to constructing foundations, drawing parallels between gene components and bricks.
-Engaging conversations also unfolded with students majoring history and journalism degrees.
+Engaging conversations also unfolded with students majoring history and journalism.
 :::